 Marriage is not a life sentence.

-Her action is not classified as patience as it is harming the family.
-She is punishable if her patience is creating more problems.
+The distinction between sabr and suicideStaying in a harmful relation is not classified as patience, it is ‘suicide’.
+If a wife remains in such a situation, she is punishable if her patience is creating more problems.
 This is not sabr, this is weakness.
 There is a thin line, which we tend not to see, between sabr and weakness.
 The greater benefit lies is outside such a marriage, where she would gain safety, sanity and tranquillity, which is a healthier environment.

 When the angels take away from their bodies the souls of those who have wronged themselves, they will ask them, ‘How did you live?’
 They will reply, ‘We lived on earth in weakness and oppression.’
 The angels will say, ‘Was not God’s land vast enough for you to go wherever you could live in peace?’
 The dwelling of these people will be hell fire, a terrible destination.
 (4:97)